sailfishos-flatpak/main/AppDevelopment.md

 ## Setting up environment

 In the following, we will setup environment for ARM.
-Similar procedure should work for i386.
+For i386, you probably don't need to setup QEMU.

 1. Install QEMU with user static support.
 For Gentoo, specify `static-user` use flag of `app-emulation/qemu` and set